jbeta02/custom-stepper-code/README.md

 # Descripton
-Custom stepper code for robot arm project controlled with an Arduino.
+Custom stepper code for robot arm project controlled by an Arduino.

 # Features